 - Particleboard materials

 Ikea is best known for flat-pack furniture you build yourself and the concept extends into the kitchen with budget cabinetry.
-Ikea’s Sektion cabinet line is the most popular option and comes in 22 customizable options.
+Ikea’s Sektion cabinet line is a popular option and comes in over 10,000 customizable options.
 Be prepared to navigate the finishes, each with an individual series name like Bodbyn, Askersund, and Havstorp.
-These ready-to-assemble (RTA) kitchen cabinets are easy on the wallet; a basic 10x10 kitchen layout starts at around $1,800.
-An even more affordable option is the Knoxhult modular kitchen system with mix-and-match wall and base cabinets that come in basic white or gray.
+These ready-to-assemble (RTA) kitchen cabinets are easy on the wallet; a basic 10x10 kitchen layout starts at around $1,700.
+An even more affordable option is the Knoxhult modular kitchen system with mix-and-match wall and base cabinets that come in basic white.

 Ikea offers an online design tool to help you plan a cabinet layout that is functional and appealing.
 In addition, you can book an in-store session with a designer to help you make the right selections.
 The instant gratification of going to the warehouse and picking up in-stock RTA cabinets is appealing but comes with a trade-off: Assembly can be challenging, and you might opt to hire someone to handle construction and installation.